BIMSBbioinfo/janggu/docs/tutorial.rst

 Tutorial
 =========

-This tutorial is split in two parts.
+This tutorial is split in three parts.

 Part I treats the Genomic Dataset that are available through Janggu which can be directly consumed by your keras model.
 The tutorial illustates how to access genomics